 And it tries to fit in as much of the back story to the Iliad as it can.
 At the start of the series, Paris Alexander (Louis Hunter) discovers that he’s not some rough commoner but member of the royal house of Troy, which is basically true to the myths, in which Hecuba and Priam are given prophecies that their son will destroy Troy so they order the baby killed, but the kind-hearted servant instead spares the boy.
 And then the gods ask Paris to decide which goddess is most beautiful.
 Aphrodite (Lex King) bribes him with the promise of the most beautiful woman in the world, and the show’s plot is set in motion.

 After he is reunited with his family, Paris is sent on a simple mission to Sparta to give him some experience at diplomacy but he falls in love with Helen (Bella Dayne), who basically Fed Exs herself to Troy, much to Priam’s (David Threlfall) consternation.

 When the Greeks want to set sail, they discover that Artemis is angry and will not let them sail until Agamemnon sacrifices his daughter Iphegenia to her.
-So throughout the show there are nods to actual Greek both large and small.
-Instead of just focusing on the Iliad, which after all only covers one period 9 years into the war without either the beginning or the end, and sticking to just that material would have made a rather awkward story by modern standards.
+So throughout the show there are nods to actual Greek myths both large and small, instead of just focusing on the Iliad, which after all only covers one period 9 years into the war without either the beginning or the end.
+Sticking to just that material would have made a rather awkward story by modern standards.